Oliver-Fitzgerald/github-pages-test/README.md

 `npm run build`

-`npm run preview`
+`npm run dev`

-After running npm preview you should we prompted with a link to your website running on localhost
+After running 'npm run dev' you should we prompted with a link to your website running on localhost

 ## Contributing

+To contribute code to this repository follow the following steps

+'git add .'

+'git commit -m "Message"'

+'git push'

+## Publishing Changes

+To publish changes to github pages run the following command

+'npm run build'

+'npm run deploy'

 ## React + Vite